chubbyanh/show-me-what-you-got/README.md

 ### Game Stories

 A giant alien head suddenly appears and threatens to eliminate the Earth using giant lasers, from an interglatic talent competition, unless the Earth can show them what we got.
-While Rick and Morty are composing a new catchy song to save the world, __YOU__ will have to buy some time for them by playing the matching game.
+While Rick and Morty are composing a new catchy song to save the world, __you__ will have to buy some time for them by playing the matching game.

+You can play solo against the countdown timer (under the giant head's supervision, of course!), or play with the giant head itself.

 ### Visual Design